-Exemption for terrorist organizations.
-An organization that is identified or designated as a terrorist organization within the meaning of section 501(p)(2) is not eligible to apply for recognition of exemption.
+Non-exemption for terrorist organizations.
+An organization that is identified or designated as a terrorist organization within the meaning of section 501(p)(2) isn't eligible to apply for recognition of exemption.

 User fee.
 The law requires the payment of a user fee for determination letter requests such as your application for recognition of tax-exempt status.
-If you are not required to use Form 1023, you should use Form 8718 to figure the amount of your fee and to pay it.
-If you are using Form 1023, user fee information is included in Part XI.
+If you are filing Form 1023, user fee information is included in Rev. Proc.
+2017-5, Apendix A. If you are filing Form 1023-EZ, the user fee must be submitted through pay.gov.
+If you are required to apply for recognition of exemption by submitting Form 1024, a letter application, etc. and you must pay a user fee, you should use Form 8718 to figure the amount of your user fee and to pay it.
 Your payment must accompany your request.
-The IRS will not process a request unless the fee has been paid.
+The IRS won't process a request unless the fee has been paid.
+Additional information regarding user fees, including specific amounts, is contained in Rev. Proc.
+2017-5.